 No one in recent memory has called Easton “sleepy,” a common description of small rural towns like ours and one that might have applied to the Talbot County seat as lately as 50 years ago!

-Easton’s population is just under 15,000, it certainly is not the quiet Eastern Shore village it was a century ago, or even in 1952, when the first bridge linked both sides of the Chesapeake Bay and launched an influx of new visitors, residents, and businesses never before experienced on the Delmarva Peninsula.
+Easton’s population is just over 17,000, it certainly is not the quiet Eastern Shore village it was a century ago, or even in 1952, when the first bridge linked both sides of the Chesapeake Bay and launched an influx of new visitors, residents, and businesses never before experienced on the Delmarva Peninsula.
 Yet Easton proudly clings to its small-town identity.
 And rightfully so.

 Before it was a town, Easton was an idea set down on paper and decreed in 1710 by the Assembly of the Province of Maryland as the site for a new court house to serve the pre-Revolution population of sea merchants and farmers.
 In that sense, Easton was an early example of a planned community.
 It was intended to be a destination.
 And 300 years later, it is more so than ever.